mnot/rfc.fyi/README.md

-# everyRFC
+# rfc.fyi

-everyRFC lets you instantly search titles and keywords from the [RFC series](https://rfc-editor.org/), and explore tagged collections of RFCs.
+This site lets you instantly search titles and keywords from the [RFC series](https://rfc-editor.org/), and explore tagged collections of RFCs.
 Its mission is to make it easier to find appropriate RFCs, both for IETF "insiders" and for the general public.